cielavenir/python-codecs7z/README.md

 ## Windows installation

-You need to switch src/p7zip submodule tag to build Windows wheel, so **for http-direct-install you need to use binary wheel.**
+You need to switch src/p7zip submodule tag to build Windows wheel and sdist installation is not supported, so **for http-direct-install you need to use binary wheel.**